 This medicine is for external use only.Take it in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Hold the dropper close to the eye/ear without touching it.
 Gently squeeze the dropper and place the medicine inside the lower eyelid or ear.
 Wipe off extra liquid.

-Diclolab Eye Drop is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of prostaglandin, that causes allergy symptoms and inflammation (swelling and redness).
+Diclolab Eye Drop is a non-steroidal anti-inflammatory drugs (NSAID) which works by blocking the release of certain chemical messengers that cause pain and inflammation (redness and swelling) in the eye.

 Diclolab Eye Drop is probably safe to use during lactation.